Sitetheory/Sitetheory-Docs/Overview/Features.rst

 ===============

 - All accounts are shared across the entire platform, but restricted to one or more sites, with specific privileges granted by the administrator.
-- If an account is created on one site, and then the user visits another site on the Gutensite platform, the user can register on the new site.
+- If an account is created on one site, and then the user visits another site on the Sitetheory platform, the user can register on the new site.
 But instead of creating a new account, the user's existing account (associated with the email) will be granted basic access to the second site.
 This allows them to keep a single identity across all the sites.
 There could be edge cases where a user may want a different profile for a special site (e.g. to mask their identity), in that case they can create a new account for a different email address (but that should be rare, and is a small inconvenience for the overall benefit of a shared account system).
 - By default a new account has basic access to the site that it was created on, but the administrator can promote the user to be a moderator on the site, or an administrator with varying degrees of CRUD access on a page by page basis, or an administrator over multiple sites.